THE VOLGA GERMANS IN PORTLAND

 Johann Heinrich and Margaretha Wolf

-Heinrich and Margaretha were blessed with a daughter, Katharina, who was born in Norka on May 5, 1891.
-In 1892, the family would leave Russia and immigrate to the United States where they settled in Portland.
+Heinrich and Margaretha were blessed with a daughter, Katharina, born in Norka on May 5, 1891.
+In 1892, the family left Russia and immigrated to the United States, settling in Portland.
 Margaretha's brother, Johannes Schleicher, was also one of the early Volga German settlers in Portland, arriving about 1898.

-During the censuses taken in 1910, 1920 and 1930 Heinrich (Henry) and Margaretha (Grace) were living at 434 Russell Street.
-Henry was working as a longshoreman until 1930 when the census shows he is no longer working.
+During the 1910, 1920, and 1930 censuses, Heinrich (Henry) and Margaretha (Grace) lived at 434 Russell Street.
+Henry worked as a longshoreman until 1930, when the census indicates that he was no longer employed.
 Both John and Maria continued living with their parents at this time.

 Sources